saigecarter/DH110-22F-Demo/ASSIGNMENT03/README.md

 Why: Likely if the user has been recently thinking a lot about ocean pollution and feeling interested in or frustrated with this issue.
 This could be the result of recent news about startling ocean pollution statistics or a recent crisis that they have heard about, or alternative sources such as social media.

-Under which conditions: The user is interested enough in the issue and they know they have the time/money to contribute to the cause.
+Conditions: The user is interested enough in the issue and they know they have the time/money to contribute to the cause.

 #### What would the users do to complete that activity?